mmc-mistic19/managementPortal/README.md

 Default user and password: admin/password

 ## Manage users and companies
 Automated scripts to configure users, companies and relationships are provided in the [dbManagement](dbManagement) folder.
+More details available in [HOWTO.md](dbManagement/HOWTO.md).

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)